How to Use Drone Video In Your Business Video

 The first is a group shot.
 A group shot using a regular camera is a good way to get everyone in the company in one shot.
 But a group shot using a drone is a good way to get everyone in one shot, plus the office, plus the neighborhood surrounding the office.
 It can also be a good way for your employees to let out some energy.
 Have them jump around, wave, or make silly faces as the drone races higher into the sky.

 The second way a drone can be useful is for super steady moving shots.
-One of the best things drone manufacturers included was the stabilizer.
-The stabilizer is what makes drone footage look so smooth, even if the operator is jerky with the controls.
-Because of this stabilizer, the drone can be used as a handheld steadicam!
-We’ve used a steadicam in this video.
+One of the best things manufacturers included was the stabilizer.
+The stabilizer is what makes your footage look so smooth, even if the operator is jerky with the controls.
+Because of this stabilizer, it can even be used as a handheld Steadicam!
+We’ve used a Steadicam in this video.
 See if you can spot it!

 Steadicam rigs can be expensive, but if you already have the drone, why not use it for more than just aerial shots?
 It is especially good for quick shots that have to be mobile and where there is little time to set up a steadicam rig.